Forget forwards or defenders: Man Utd need to sign midfielders like Tielemans and Ndidi to fight for the title | Goal.com

 It would be a mistake for United to focus solely on star players in the defensive and attacking lines this summer.

-For Solskjaer’s broad-strokes tactical system to work, and for Man Utd to consistently create goalscoring opportunities throughout an entire campaign, they need upgrades in the middle of the park.
+For Solskjaer’s broad-strokes tactical system to work, and for United to consistently create goalscoring opportunities throughout an entire campaign, they need upgrades in the middle of the park.

 Ndidi and Tielemans would be the perfect pair.